-- Correct chain tension is very important: - -a loose chain will wear the bar and itself. - a loose chain can jump off the bar while you are cutting. - a tight chain can damage the saw and/or break. - The chain stretches during use, especially when new.
+- Correct chain tension is very important: - a loose chain will wear the bar and itself. a loose chain can jump off the bar while you are cutting. - -a tight chain can damage the saw and/or break. - The chain stretches during use, especially when new.
 Check tension: - each time the saw is used - more frequently when the chain is new - as the chain warms up to normal operating temperature - Chain tensioning procedure:

 NOTE: The bar clamp nuts must be no more than finger tight to tension the chain correctly.
-NOTE: Hold up the tip of the Guide Bar through step 4.